Skip to content

 What Is A Contact Heat Map?

-A Contact Heat Map is a visual tool that helps sales and account management teams assess their relationships with decision-makers and influencers in a customer organization.
-It maps influence and relationship strength, clearly showing who supports your deals and where engagement is needed.
+A contact heat map in Salesforce is a visual sales mapping tool.
+It helps sales and account management teams to assess their relationships with decision-makers and influencers in a customer organization.
+By mapping influence and relationship strength, it clearly shows who supports your deals and where engagement is needed.

 Example of a Contact Heat Map in Salesforce, used to manage stakeholder relationships in sales and account management.

-The framework means we can build a complete picture of the role played by various stakeholders in the customer organization and the extent to which each person is positively disposed towards you.
+The framework enables us to build a complete picture of the roles played by various stakeholders in the customer organization and the extent to which each person is positively disposed toward you.

-We'll explain in more detail how the Contact Heat Map works and what the colors mean, but for now, let's evaluate why we should use one.
+We'll explain in more detail how contact heat maps in Salesforce work, including what the colors mean, but for now, let's evaluate why we should use one.

 • Identify key stakeholders in the buying process.